Try This TikTok Hack for the Easiest Stuffed Manicotti!

 Brought to you by Hip2Save.

-Helpful Tips for Making This Stuffed Manicotti Recipe:
+Helpful Tips for Making this String Cheese Stuffed Manicotti Recipe:

-• Prep this a day ahead of time!
+• Prep this string cheese manicotti a day ahead of time!
 Then store it in the fridge, and have it all ready to go before dinnertime.
 You could also freeze it for up to 6 months as a freezer meal.

 plate with stuffed manicotti pasta and sausage